BemwaMalak/Student_Affairs_System/README.md

 <img src="https://user-images.githubusercontent.com/70202370/204141564-5dd81f3e-1a84-4a22-8e5f-cc02e8ff6ff1.png"/>

-- All team members are shown on this page along with the supervisors' professors.
+- All team members are shown on this page along with the supervisors professors.

 </br>
 </br>